Skip to content

 Author: Alexandra Botez

-Dr. Alexandra Botez is Group Legal Counsel of HCS Group, the holding company of Haltermann Carless.
+Dr. Alexandra Botez is Group Legal Counsel of ICI Group, the holding company of Haltermann Carless.
 As in-house lawyer she is responsible for all legal and compliance topics of the company worldwide.

 This might also be of interest to you